 These baked peaches with crumble topping are a fun twist on a traditional crisp or crumble.
-Baking the peaches means they are full of sweetness, and the oat and quinoa topping gives a nice crunch.
+Baking your juicy peaches means they are deliciously sweet, and the oatmeal topping gives a nice crunch.
 A vegetarian, gluten free (use certified oats) and low histamine recipe.

 Juicy peaches are always delicious, and baking them brings out even more sweetness.
+This is a fun dessert that uses fresh fruit and pantry staples.
 So delicious and equally perfect as a summer or winter dessert.

 Love a cozy dessert?
 My oat milk rice pudding is such a family favorite and I think you'll love it too!
 And for a super simple idea, do have a peek at my spiced air fryer pears!